 She is currently the Vice Chair of Regions for the College of New Caledonia on the board of governors and serves as President of the Quesnel Community Foundation.

-Sjostrom used to live in Area A, she ran Mary’s Gifts there for 18 years and her three children also attended Kersely school.
+Sjostrom used to live in Area A. She ran Mary’s Gifts there for 18 years and her three children also attended Kersley Elementary School.

-When former director Ted Armstrong retired, Mary says she thought long and hard and spoke with many people in order to come to a decision.
+When former director Ted Armstrong announced his plans to retire, Mary says she thought long and hard and spoke with many people in order to come to a decision.

 “I know the people, I know the area and I think I can be of service,” she says.